oit-ipbl/image_processing/basics/basics_02.md

       cv2.imshow("video", frame)
       cv2.imwrite("selfie.jpg", frame)
   ```
-  - The following function in the hint code in order to write a still image
+  - The following function in the hint code in order to write a still image.

     | code | comment |
     :--- | :---